abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/onnx/deploy.md

 onnx.checker.check_model(model)
 print("✅ Model is valid!")
 ```
-Output:
+You should see an output similar to:
 ```output
 ✅ Model is valid!
 ```
-This downloads a quantized (INT8) classification model on the both virtual machine, and validates its structure using ONNX’s built-in checker.
+This downloads a quantized (INT8) classification model, and validates its structure using ONNX’s built-in checker.

 ONNX installation and model validation are complete.
-Proceed with baseline testing.
+You can now proceed with the baseline testing.